10 Low-Cost Business Ideas To Start in 2025 (Podbase Advice)

 1. Print-On Demand Services

-• Select a POD Platform: Use services like Printify or Printify alternatives to handle production and shipping.
+2. Select a Print on Demand Platform: Use services like Podbase to handle production and shipping.

-• Create Your Designs: Tools like Canva can help you create customized designs.
+3. Create Your Designs: Tools like Canva or other AI tools can help you create customized designs.

 A standout example of low-cost business ideas is Dogecore.
 With just some fun t-shirt designed in Microsoft Paint, the brand began minimal investment on Printful.
 Currently, Dogecore sells over 3k orders monthly and boasts a 42% email campaign open rate.